zer0-data/StarXAttention/README.md

 *NOTE: For certain models, you might need to input the huggingface hub token from your account settings via the `--token` flag.*

-## Launching Inference with Star Attention
+## Launching Inference with StarX Attention

 This repository contains code for launching inference with Star Attention on two benchmarks: RULER and BABILong.
 The instructions to run each of those benchmarks are shared in the following subsections.